About the Firm

-Legislative Assistant, Tammy Stinnett sharing her campaign experience with a female undergraduate student at Goucher College.
+Legislative Assistant Tammy Stinnett sharing her campaign experience with an undergraduate student at Goucher College.

-Lisa Harris Jones, Founder & Managing Member, speaking to a group of students at the Sarah T. Hughes Center for Politics at Goucher College, to encourage them to enter a career in politics.
+Lisa Harris Jones, Managing Member, speaking to a group of students at the Sarah T. Hughes Center for Politics at Goucher College, to encourage them to pursue a career in politics.